Wednesday, May 31, 2017

 When this album cover—four young ladies in 60s finery smiling amidst a splashy multicolored explosion—glared at me, I didn’t hesitate a second.

-(Their other album, Cariñosamente, was released by Philips, a much larger label.
+(Their other U.S. release was Cariñosamente, issued by Philips, a much larger label.
 At one point they apparently received an award as Venezuela’s top group of the year, but I can find no further details about the award, or even the year.
-Hit songs are mentioned in that album's liner notes, but I find no evidence of 45 RPM releases.)
+Hit songs are mentioned in that album's liner notes, but I find evidence of only one 45 RPM release, from Mexico.)

 Mary…Otilia…Carmen…Gloria is really all over the place in a wonderful way.
 One cut, for instance, “Has Amado Alguna Vez,” is a Spanish-language adaptation of a Hollies song ("Have You Ever Loved Somebody") first recorded by the Everly Brothers in 1966.

-While wrapping your head around how a coterie of Central American singers might have chosen that, note that the LP also features boogaloo, bolero, cumbia, R&B, cha-cha, traditionals, and a dose of Sunset Strip-styled rock.
+While wrapping your head around how a coterie of Central American singers might have chosen that, note that the LP also features boogaloo, bolero, cumbia, R&B, cha-cha, traditional songs, and even some Sunset Strip-styled rock.
 One number was written by Lucho Bermudez, Colombia’s top big-band impresario of the 1950s and 1960s.

-Los Pajaros offer superb harmonies and personality plus.
-The arrangements, by Sergio Olguin, are tight and played with tons of energy.
-Mary…Otilia…Carmen…Gloria reminds me of Sergio Mendes & Brasil ’66’s Equinox, or the Odell Brown records, or even the Blow-Up soundtrack: funky, poppy, “latin” 60s lounge/club jams.
-It’s all that, except this one is actually Latin American in origin.
+Los Pajaros on this album offer superb harmonies and personality plus.
+The arrangements, by Sergio Olguin, are tight and played with tons of energy Mary…Otilia…Carmen…Gloria reminds me a little of Sergio Mendes & Brasil ’66’s Equinox, or the '66-'67 Odell Brown records, or even the Blow-Up soundtrack: funky, poppy, Latine 60s lounge/club jams.
+It’s all that, except this one is Latin American in origin.

 It would be nice to learn more about Sergio Olguin, and Gunther Ricardo, who wrote two of the album’s best songs.
 Most of all, I’d like to find out what happened to Mary, Otilia, Carmen, and Gloria.
 Perhaps someone in Venezuela or Colombia can tell me more.
 I sure hope so.